mashaan14/DANN-toy/README.md

 # DANN PyTorch implementation with 2D toy example
 Domain-Adversarial Neural Network (DANN) is one of the well-known benchmarks for domain adaptation tasks.
-DANN was introduced in this paper:
+DANN was introduced by these papers:

 ```
 @misc{https://doi.org/10.48550/arxiv.1409.7495,